RunSi/DEVWKS-2601/guide/step3a.md

 interface = Interface(device=uut)
 ```

 The _interface_ object that has been instantiated has a **learn** method.
-The learn method will send several show commands
+The learn method will send several
 relevant show commands to an IOSXE device.
 The output of the show commands will be stored as structured data as an
 attribute (info) of the interface object.